FR-DC/FRDC-ML/Writerside/topics/Retrieve-our-Datasets.md

 In this tutorial, we'll learn how to :

-- Retrieve FRDC's Hyperspectral Image Data as `np.ndarray`
-- Retrieve FRDC's Ground Truth bounds and labels
+- Retrieve FRDC's Datasets
+- How to inspect the data
+- How to integrate it with PyTorch's DataLoader
-- Slice/segment the image data by the bounds
+- How to visualize the data

 ## Prerequisites